Diversity and Inclusion

 All employees should be able to develop freely and to their full potential at our company – regardless of origin, gender, skin color, religious beliefs, disability, age, sexual orientation and identity or other characteristics.
 When all employees are able to be their authentic selves, they are happier, healthier and more productive.

-We manage our efforts within a dedicated Diversity & Inclusiveness department, whose head reports directly to the Chief Human Resources Officer Oliver Burkhard.
+We manage our efforts within a dedicated Diversity and Inclusivenes department, whose head reports directly to the Chief Human Resources Officer Wilfried von Rath.

 We live diversity and inclusion throughout the HR lifecycle.
 This starts with recruiting, which we design in such a way that all applicants feel addressed in our job advertisements, but also that all have fair opportunities due to the design of the application process.
 We also ensure this by designing the placement process accordingly during the rest of the career.

-The Group companies and our employee networks (e.g. the women's network wow!, the LGBTI network, the tk Turkish Community, the women's network women@MX) are represented in our cross-segment Diversity Tribe, in which and with which there is regular exchange and cooperation on diversity issues.
+The segments and our employee networks (e.g. the women's network wow!, the LGBTQIA+ network, the tk Turkish Community, the women's network women@MX) are represented in our cross-segment Diversity Tribe, in which and with which there is regular exchange and cooperation on diversity issues.
 In addition, our guidelines on diversity are set out in our Code of Conduct and, in the future, in a Diversity Policy.

 And because diversity can be stressful at first and we all have prejudices, we offer awareness training for our managers and employees that addresses topics such as "unconscious bias" or microagressions.